bio4j/bio4j-titan/docs/ImportingTitanBio4j.md

 #### SwissProt times for combined modules

+_Time spent by the following programs when using SwissProt XML file as source file._

 UniprotGo | UniprotEnzymeDB | UniprotNCBITaxonomy |
 --- | --- | --- |
 2h 20m 35s | 6m 28s | 6m 32s |

 #### TrEMBL times for combined modules

+_Time spent by the following programs when using TrEMBL XML file as source file._

 UniprotGo | UniprotEnzymeDB | UniprotNCBITaxonomy |
 --- | --- | --- |
 - | - | - |

 #### Combined modules that are not imported using Uniprot XML files

+_None of the following programs use in any way any neither SwissProt nor TrEMBL XML files._

 UniprotUniRef | GenInfoNCBITaxonIndex | IsoformSequences |
 --- | --- | --- |